Alex Haydock-Wilson

-Alex Haydock-Wilson (born 28 July 1999) is a British athlete who competes in the 400 metres.
+Alex Haydock-Wilson (born 28 July 1999) is a British track and field athlete.
+In 2023, he became British 400 metres champion outdoors, and in 2025 repeated the feat indoors.
+He achieved two bronze medals at the 2024 Summer Olympics, in the mixed 4 x 400 m relay and the men's 4 x 400 m relay.

+Early life

-Haydock-Wilson studied at the University of Loughborough in Materials Science and Engineering.
-In 2022 he was awarded a first-class degree, and started his PhD in photovoltaic technology.
+Haydock-Wilson studied at the Windsor Boys School, before moving in to further education studying Materials Science and Engineering at the University of Loughborough.
+In 2022, he was awarded a first-class degree and started his PhD in photovoltaic technology.

+Career

-Haydock-Wilson was a member of the British 4 x 400 metre relay team that won bronze at the 2018 IAAF World U20 Championships.
+Haydock-Wilson was a member of the British 4 x 400-metre relay team that won bronze at the 2018 IAAF World U20 Championships.
 In 2019, he won a bronze medal in the 400m at the British indoor senior championships.

-At the 2022 World Athletics Championships Haydock-Wilson qualified from the heats to reach the semi finals of the men's 400 metres where he ran a new personal best time.
+At the 2022 World Athletics Championships, Haydock-Wilson qualified from the heats to reach the semi-finals of the men's 400 metres where he ran a new personal best time.
 He also competed in the mixed 4 x 400 metres relay.

 At the 2022 European Championships he won bronze in the finals of the men's 400 metres, and gold in the finals of the men's 4 x 400 metres relay.

+In 2023, he became British champion over 400 metres.
+He was chosen to represent Great Britain at the 2023 World Athletics Championships in Budapest in August 2023.

+In April 2024, he was selected as part of the British team for the 2024 World Athletics Relays in Nassau, Bahamas.
+In May 2024, he was selected to run the 400 metres and 4x400m relay for Britain at the 2024 European Athletics Championships in Rome.
+Competing at the 2024 British Athletics Championships in Manchester he placed third overall on 30 June 2024.

+He was named in the Great Britain team for the 2024 Summer Olympics and was part of the mixed 4x400 team which won a bronze medal in a new national record of 3:08.01.
+He also competed in the men's 4x400m relay at the Games, winning a second bronze medal.

+He won the 400 metres title at the 2025 British Indoor Athletics Championships in Birmingham, on 23 February 2025.
+He was selected for the British team for the 2025 European Athletics Indoor Championships in Apeldoorn.
+He ran in the men’s 4x400m relay in which the British team placed fourth.
+He was named in the British team for the 2025 World Athletics Relays in Guangzhou.

+On 2 August, he qualified for the final of the 400 metres at the 2025 UK Athletics Championships in Birmingham.